Bag0niku/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

-Q: The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+To ensure production is producing quality products of the certain standard, companies must perform audits on each production lot made.
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

+For a general idea of the whole picture, here a summary table for the entire dataset:

 ![](/Images/coil_total_summary.png)

+- The total production is within the standard of having a variance less than 100.
+- However the range from minimum to maximum measured PSI is a little concerning.

 ![](/Images/coil_lot_summary.png)

+- Statistics for Lot 1 and Lot 2 are what we should be expecting from production.
+- Lot 3 does not meet the standard required.
+There needs to be an investigation into what happened during production of these suspension coils and why the variance is so drastically different than the other 2 lots.

 ## T-Tests on Suspension Coils

+Comparing this production dataset with the entire population of acceptable suspension coils requires a T-Test.
+The anticipated mean of the population is 1500 PSI.

+![](/Images/total_coil_ttest_summary.png)

+- This test shows that this production dataset just barely acceptable and I anticipate Lot 3 to be the culperate for the low p-value based on the summary statistics in the previous section.

+![](/Images/coil_ttest_summary.png)

 Q: briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.
-![](/Images/total_coil_ttest_summary.png)

-![](/Images/coil_ttest_summary.png)

 ## Study Design: MechaCar vs Competition